 Study area, origin of samples and sample collection

 The study was undertaken in five districts of Moroto, Kotido, Mbarara, Sembabule and Hoima (Figure 1).
 The study districts were located in North East (Moroto, Kotido), Central (Sembabule) and Western (Mbarara, Hoima) regions.
 Uganda is divided into 121 districts found in four major administrative regions: North, East, Central and West.
 Each region is primarily characterized by different livestock production systems: Northern region is characterised by agro-pastoral and pastoral system; Eastern region is mainly agro-pastoral; Central and west by agro-pastoral, semi-intensive and ranching .
 We sampled twenty-three cattle suspected to be affected by LSD from six field outbreaks in the 5 districts during the period from August 21, 2017 to December 8, 2018.
 The sampled animals were not previously vaccinated against LSDV.
-Samples of skin biopsies and scabs were collected in sterile cryovials containing 1 ml MEM and whole blood in EDTA tubes.
+Samples of skin biopsies and scabs were collected in sterile cryovials containing 1 ml Minimum Essential Medium (MEM), Merck-Sigma, USA and whole blood in EDTA tubes.
 These samples were collected aseptically as described by the OIE.
 In addition, information on clinical signs of the suspected LSD affected animals was recorded.
-Each sample was labeled with a unique sample ID, placed in a cooler box with ice and transferred to the molecular biology laboratory, College of Veterinary Medicine Animal Resources and Biosecurity (COVAB) and stored at -80°C awaiting molecular analysis.
+Each sample was given a unique sample ID, placed in a cooler box with ice and transferred to the molecular biology laboratory, College of Veterinary Medicine Animal Resources and Biosecurity (COVAB) and stored at -80°C for further molecular analysis.

 DNA extraction and PCR confirmation of LSDV